pirosikick/eslintrc-editor/docs/user-guide/configuring.md

 ## Specifying Globals

-By default, ESLint will warn on variables that are accessed but not defined within the same file.
+The [no-undef](../rules/no-undef.md) rule will warn on variables that are accessed but not defined within the same file.
 If you are using global variables inside of a file then it's worthwhile to define those globals so that ESLint will not warn about their usage.
 You can define global variables either using comments inside of a file or in the configuration file.

 To specify globals using a comment inside of your JavaScript file, use the following format: